TPSoares/client-management-system/README.md

 ionic serve
 ```

-### If you don't have the requirements on your local machine, you can use the links bellow to install each one of them:
+### If you don't have the requirements on your local machine, you can use the links bellow to install each one of them and finally follow the steps back on the list:

 #### [Angular CLI](https://angular.io/cli)
 #### [Ionic](https://ionicframework.com/docs/angular/your-first-app)